akorshun/some_usefull_scripts/README.md

 # some_usefull_scripts

-## Show all *.c files in current directory and subdirectories with ' backslash' at the end of each string
+## Show all *.c files in current directory and subdirectories with ' \\' at the end of each string
     find -name "*.c" -print | cut -c 3- | sed -e 's/$/ \\/'

 ## Show all *.c headers in current directory with ';' at the end of each string